dannyjnwong/dannyjnwong.github.io/_posts/2020-01-31-Trainees-and-Rotas-an-Assignment-Problem.md

 ## H 8 7 5 4 8 7 3 4
 {% endhighlight %}

-After loading up the `lpSolve` package, we set up the Trainee's (numbered 1 to 8) preferences (`prefT`) for particular rota lines (A to H) in a matrix.
+After loading up the `lpSolve` package, we set up the Trainees' (numbered 1 to 8) preferences (`prefT`) for particular rota lines (A to H) in a matrix.
 After we have set up the preferences, we can use the `lp.assign()` function to perform the match.

 {% highlight r %}